 Who would disagree that Cornmarket is now a drearier place since the Cadena closed in 1970.
 Like many ‘high streets’ it has become a row of national chains rather than independent shops that reflect the nature of the city.

 In 1970, the lease on the building, owned by Tesco, was sold to a company called Gordon Thoday Ltd. They pulled the old building down and built a new store that initially was run as a fabric shop.
 This only continued the destruction of the medieval frontage that lined Cornmarket.
 (One of the many great losses that Oxford has endured.)
 At the same time, the bakery factory in Osney was sold to Rank Hovis McDougall.

 After the old building was demolished, archaeological work was undertaken, and remains of late Saxon occupation were found.
 This also led to research being done to understand the history of the site.
 It was found that it had once belonged to Eynsham Abbey, and from about the 13th century onwards was split into four tenements that functioned as shops.

 After the fabric shop closed, the lease was taken over by HMV Records, and since 2016 the site has been occupied by Leon, a fast food store.

 The author is a writer and photographer.
 All his work is available currently for a free download exclusively on Apple Books.
-One example is here and it will lead to the other e-books that are available: Hong Kong Handover 1997.
+Please click on the link below to see more.